Uninett/Argus/UPGRADING.md

 Please drop the database.
 This is the only time we're doing this.

-If you do not access to drop and recreate the database, you can start the (postgres) database shell like so: `$ python manage.py dbshell` and delete all tables like so:
+If you do not have access to drop and recreate the database, you can start the (postgres) database shell like so: `$ python manage.py dbshell` and delete all tables like so: